hero banner image

 Together we’ll help you build your teacher identity.
 We’ll give you the skills, knowledge and understanding to teach all subjects in the primary curriculum.

 You’ll learn modern teaching techniques to engage young people today.
-You’ll develop a diverse range of skills such as creating videos, delivering presentations, and designing apps.
+You’ll develop a diverse range of skills such as developing resources, designing resources, delivering presentations and podcasts.
 You’ll be able to try new things, take risks, be brave.
 We’ll expand your technical knowledge, so your teaching style is relevant and engaging.
 You’ll enter a rewarding and fulfilling teaching career, feeling confident because you studied at Herts.

 Upon completion of this course you will be awarded with Qualified Teacher Status.